casper-network/casper-sidecar/README.md

 The configuration shown [here](./resources/example_configs/EXAMPLE_NCTL_CONFIG.toml) will direct the Sidecar application to a locally hosted NCTL network if one is running.
 The Sidecar should function the same way it would while connected to a live node, displaying events as they occur in the local NCTL network.

-## Swagger Documentation

-Once the Sidecar is running, access the Swagger documentation at `http://localhost:18888/swagger-ui/`.
-You need to replace `localhost` with the IP address of the machine running the Sidecar application if you are running the Sidecar remotely.
-The Swagger documentation will allow you to test the REST API.

 ## OpenAPI Specification

 An OpenAPI schema is available at `http://localhost:18888/api-doc.json/`.
 You need to replace `localhost` with the IP address of the machine running the Sidecar application if you are running the Sidecar remotely.